Here’s How to Protect Your Equity If You Get Laid Off

 All of the above describes how to get yourself out of a less-than-ideal situation.
 For your next job, be proactive to avoid this scenario.

-To maximize your chance of success, first make sure you have a plan for exercising or not-exercising your options when you join the company.
-Even though it’s annoying to learn about the alphabet soup of information about your equity, it could be the most important financial decision that you make.
+To maximize your chances of success, have a clear plan for exercising or not exercising your options from the moment you join the company.
+While navigating the complexities of equity may seem tedious, understanding your options could be one of the most important financial decisions you make.
 I recommend to my friends: “take a day, learn everything you can, and even write yourself a short memo explaining your decision whether or not to exercise their stock options.”
 Your decision should balance your living expenses, sources of cash (salary, investments), risk tolerance, and confidence in both the company and your other assets.

 Additionally, you can join a company that is more friendly to employees.
 Explicitly ask your interviewer about the length of their post-termination exercise window.
 While it’s not a requirement to choose a company with a longer window, the greater their length the more time you have to exercise.